hao134/web_development/33_React_js/readme.md

 # note

-## Create a empty react project

-1. npx create-react-app <project name>
-2. run: npm start -> run the project at localhost:3000

-- download a empty project, copy it to each project
+### at src
+the index.js is the file running the current react project the other js file is record of lerning react.